ian-fisher-developer/qt-qml/1_minimal_table/README.md

 A very simple QML table view displays data from a small, fixed, C++ table model.

 ## Description

 The first exercise is most basic.
 It focuses on discovering the tools and build details for a simple, tested, application that runs on the desktop and in a browser.
+The configuration is described in the parent document.

 A C++ data model provides one code complication.
 It demonstrates that data models used with QtWidgets views may be re-used with QML/Quick views.

 ## Tests